-This Declaration confirms that the product

-produced in Europe are covered by the attached Model EPD "Modified mineral mortars, group 1" (Declaration number EPD-DBC-20220217-IBF1-EN).
-This means that the Life Cycle Assessment (LCA) data and the remaining content of the attached Model EPD apply to the above mentioned product and may thus be used for the evaluation of the sustainability of buildings where the product is applied.
+By means of this declaration, we certify that we have verified the compatibility of UZIN NC 182 with the European Model EPD for Modified mineral mortars, group 1 according to the guidance developed for this purpose.
+This means that the LCA data and the other content of the attached Model EPD apply to the above mentioned product and can be used for the assessment of buildings.